kshetline/tubular_browser-check/README.md

           data-bc-fail-url="assets/incompatible.html"></script>
 ```

-The `id` is important so that very old browsers that don’t support `querySelector` can locate the script tag using `getElementById`.
+The `id` is important so that very old browsers which don’t support `querySelector` can locate the script tag using `getElementById`.
 An alternative id value is `"tubular-browser-check"`.

 ### Using via unpkg.com